 Face-to-face: Having a face-to-face conversation with family / friends / colleagues is an obvious and natural way of sharing the work of The Hunger Project and your journey in this program.
 Through direct conversation you can share your heart, your journey and your why.
-Look them in the eye and invite them to become partners with you on your journey by investing through giving their own money.
+Invite them to become partners with you by investing through giving their own money.
 This is a chance to have a 'real' conversation with your friends about supporting you and be bold and ask them to give to you.